MystPi/scratch-auth-express/README.md

   res.send(`You are ${res.locals.username}`);
 });

-// ...or use `req.session.username` directly
-app.get('/dashboard', (req, res) => {
+// ...or use `req.session.username` directly (which only contains `username`) app.get('/dashboard', (req, res) => {
   res.send(`You are ${req.session.username}`);
 });

+// Benefits of `getUser`:
-// The benefit of using `getUser` are the convenience properties like `loggedIn`,
+// - Convenience properties like `loggedIn`
-// and more properties might be added in the future.
+// - Being able to access those properties in `res.render` without having to pass
+// locals manually
 ```

 #### Options